MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

   - groups whose owners do not have Microsoft 365 group creation rights.

   If your network has many of these groups, you have a few options available to you.
-  You can allow the Tool to add the global admin running the Tool to each group as an owner so that the group can become Office 365-connected.
+  You can allow the Tool to add the global admin running the Tool to each group as an owner so that the group can become Microsoft 365-connected.
 Once a group is connected, you can, at your discretion, remove the global admin from having ownership of the group.

   You can also review the impacted groups from the downloadable Alignment Report and see if they have any recent activity or active group members.
 If they don't, you may elect to delete those groups before running the Tool.
 After those groups have been deleted, you can run the Tool.
 By deleting inactive groups before running the Tool, you'll reduce the number of groups to which you, as a global admin, need to be added to in order to achieve Native Mode.